ppy/osu-wiki/wiki/Community/Projects/rajio/en.md

 ![rajio logo](img/logo.png)

-**rajio.ppy.sh**, often referred to as **rajio**, was a request-based online radio service run and hosted by ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) as a side project to osu! in 2008.
+**rajio.ppy.sh**, often referred to as **rajio**, was a request-based online radio service run and hosted by ::{ flag=AU }:: ::peppy::{ user-id=2 } as a side project to osu! in 2008.
 It allowed people to queue up songs of their choice to be played in a global broadcast.

 ## Service